Position Opening: Summer Day Camp – Volunteer or Intern

 - Feedback.
 You’ll learn about yourself by hearing from staff members what they see as your gifts and your growing edges.

 - Training.
-In addition to the staff orientation day, you’ll be invited to any other staff trainings and learning opportunities.
+In addition to the June staff orientation day, you’ll likely be invited to a mid-summer staff training day with the Vermont Abenaki Artist Association.

 Key Areas of Responsibility:

-- Cultivate an awareness of safety, and immediately bring issues to a Lead or Assistant Instructor’s attention.
+- Cultivate an awareness of safety, and bring issues to a Lead or Assistant Instructor’s attention.

 - Demonstrate self-sufficiency; keep yourself fed/ bathroomed/ hydrated, and balance self-advocacy with being an enthusiastic participant in the group.